AazimF123/Kaniko/README.md

-    4. Step4: create a local registry and kaniko secret (adjust the permission of the file accordingly for all yaml files):
+  Step 4: Create a local registry and kaniko secret (adjust the permission of the file accordingly for all yaml files):

         - Docker_Registry_deployment.yaml:

         - Registory-service.yaml

  - create a config.JSON file to access docker registory: